Blog Post

 In Acts chapter 16 we can read about the members of Lydia’s house church.
 There were three converts in this chapter from different races.
 Lydia was Asian, the slave girl was probably Greek, and the jailor was Roman.
 They also came from different economic classes: Lydia was wealthy, the slave girl was poor, and the jailor was from the working class.
 Yet they were all brothers and sisters in Christ just as Jesus intended.

 That concludes our Bible study on the first part of Luke Chapter 22.
-Please continue reading to view part two of this chapter and the full quiz for both.
+Thank you for watching and being a part of Refreshing Hope!

 Part Two of Luke Chapter 22